MicahParks/keyfunc/README.md

 ### Support for [github.com/dgrijalva/jwt-go](https://github.com/dgrijalva/jwt-go)
-This project originally only supported [github.com/dgrijalva/jwt-go](https://github.com/dgrijalva/jwt-go), but since it is no longer maintained, it's method was moved to [`JWKs.KeyFuncLegacy`](https://pkg.go.dev/github.com/MicahParks/keyfunc#JWKs.KeyFuncLegacy) if you have not moved to [github.com/golang-jwt/jwt/v4](https://github.com/golang-jwt/jwt) yet.
+This project originally only supported [github.com/dgrijalva/jwt-go](https://github.com/dgrijalva/jwt-go), but since it is no longer maintained, it's method was moved to [`JWKs.KeyfuncLegacy`](https://pkg.go.dev/github.com/MicahParks/keyfunc#JWKs.KeyfuncLegacy) if you have not moved to [github.com/golang-jwt/jwt/v4](https://github.com/golang-jwt/jwt) yet.

 ## Test coverage

-Test coverage is currently at `87.4%`.
+Test coverage is currently at `90.5%`.

-This is with current and expired JWTs, but the hard coded ones are now expired.
-Using non-expired JWTs would require signing JWTs during testing and would allow for additional error checking.
-But a bit overkill since I've already done that error checking when the JWTs were valid with no changes.
-A PR for this that does not introduce any dependencies is welcome though.
+Testing could be improved by signing all JWTs during the tests themselves.
+There are some hard-coded JWTs which are expired.
+This means the tests with hard coded JWTs cannot check for parsing and validation errors, just errors within the `jwt.Keyfunc` itself.

 ## Additional features